Generic Vessel Sample

 The above discussion covers the whys of generic vessel registration, here an actual sample is used to illustrate how it is done.

 For this sample job we assume a manufacturer regularly produces 36 inch diameter vessels in a variety of lengths and nozzle variations.
 They currently register each design as it is sold.
 By doing a generic design, they expect to move all registration costs up front and then just build vessels later with no delay.

-The manufacturer has surveyed their production of 36 inch vessels and has come up with a single pressure/temperature rating, a maximum and minimum shell length, and single materials and thicknesses for the shell and for the head that covers the majority of their production.
+The manufacturer has surveyed their production of 36 inch vessels and has come up with a single pressure/temperature rating, a minimum and maximum shell length, and single materials and thicknesses for the shell as well as the head that covers the majority of their production.
 This is the basis for their 36 inch “generic” design.
 Once registered, the manufacturer will make a number of derived designs; one called the “36×60 derived vessel” is also shown below.
-The manufacturer will still need to individually register some unusual designs that do not fall within the scope of the generic design.
+The manufacturer would still need to individually register designs that do not fall within the scope of the generic design.